-Effective Dashboard Design: Essential Layout Strategies for Clear, Actionable BI Dashboard
+Effective Dashboard Design: Essential Layout Strategies for Clear, Actionable BI Dashboards

 Explore key strategies for effective dashboard design, ensuring data is visible and actionable.